waltligon/orangefs/doc/random/SystemInterfaceTesting.md

 All test cases use an invalid file

-.

-Call lookup and set the pinode\_refernce.handle to -1.
+1. Call lookup and set the pinode\_refernce.handle to -1.
 Record the return value and error code returned.

-Call getattr and set its parameters to null.
+2. Call getattr and set its parameters to null.
 Record the return value and error code returned.

-Call setattr and set its parameters to null.
+3. Call setattr and set its parameters to null.
 Record the return value and error code returned.

-Call mkdir and set its parameters to null.
+4. Call mkdir and set its parameters to null.
 Record the return value and error code returned.

-Call readdir and set its parameters to null.
+5. Call readdir and set its parameters to null.
 Record the return value and error code returned.

-Call create and set its parameters to null.
+6. Call create and set its parameters to null.
 Record the return value and error code returned.

-Call remove and set its parameters to null.
+7. Call remove and set its parameters to null.
 Record the return value and error code returned.

-Call rename and set its parameters to null.
+8. Call rename and set its parameters to null.
 Record the return value and error code returned.

-Call symlink and set its parameters to null.
+9. Call symlink and set its parameters to null.
 Record the return value and error code returned.

-Call readlink and set its parameters to null.
+10. Call readlink and set its parameters to null.
 Record the return value and error code returned.

-Call read and set its parameters to null.
+11. Call read and set its parameters to null.
 Record the return value and error code returned.

-Call write and set its parameters to null.
+12. Call write and set its parameters to null.
 Record the return value and error code returned.

 ### Functional Ordering

-All test cases use the pre-built file found in section [2](#setupL).
+All test cases use the pre-built file found in section [Setup](#setup).

 #### Client uninitialized

 Test the behavior of all functions when the initialize function has not been called.

-.

-Call lookup and record the return value and error codes.
+1. Call lookup and record the return value and error codes.

-Call getattr and record the return value and error codes.
+2. Call getattr and record the return value and error codes.

-Call setattr and record the return value and error codes.
+3. Call setattr and record the return value and error codes.

-Call mkdir and record the return value and error codes.
+4. Call mkdir and record the return value and error codes.

-Call readdir and record the return value and error codes.
+5. Call readdir and record the return value and error codes.

-Call create and record the return value and error codes.
+6. Call create and record the return value and error codes.

-Call remove and record the return value and error codes.
+7. Call remove and record the return value and error codes.

-Call rename and record the return value and error codes.
+8. Call rename and record the return value and error codes.

-Call symlink and record the return value and error codes.
+9. Call symlink and record the return value and error codes.

-Call readlink and record the return value and error codes.
+10. Call readlink and record the return value and error codes.

-Call read and record the return value and error codes.
+11. Call read and record the return value and error codes.

-Call write and record the return value and error codes.
+12. Call write and record the return value and error codes.

 #### Client unfinalized